 This ongoing interaction with the creative industries ensures that the focus is not just on traditional Creative Arts roles, but also offers opportunities for students who may be well suited to address the ‘non-creative’ skills gap that the creative industries are experiencing, thus increasing the employability of our graduates.
 The embedding of smaller teaser events and trips into each semester including visits to the Royal Television Society careers fair in London, the Edinburgh Festival and Media City, as well as trips to meet Production staff at Warner Bros Studio all support this.

 Personal Tutor support is offered to students applying for scholarships and the Student Opportunity Fund as well as one to one coaching and group sessions delivered in partnership with organisations such as ITV, Facebook, the BBC and The Everyman Playhouse to help students prepare for entry-level job applications.
 Twice monthly careers surgeries are offered alongside work placement drop-in sessions to continually support students.

-Our annual Festival in a Day brings industry speakers onto campus to host a series of workshops, talks and activities.
+‘Unlock Your Potential’ brings industry speakers onto campus, hosting a series of workshops, talks and activities.
 Applying a sharper focus on extra-curricular opportunities to enhance student’s skills for employment, the event includes clusters of workshops based on different themes, including personal career enhancement, workshops with representatives from the world of creative arts.
-To maintain the momentum created by Festival in A day, a series of events under the banner the ‘Creative Juice Bar’ also run throughout each semester.
+A series of events under the banner the ‘Creative Juice Bar’ also run throughout each semester.
 A programme of pop-up activities aimed at encouraging student aspiration and developing future employment routes are also available.

 Graduates in creative arts subjects are usually characterised by self-confidence, high levels of presentation skills and excellent collaborative ability, so they can transfer their skills to a range of careers very effectively.